Free Alternatives to Clarendon

 Is Zilla Slab similar enough to Clarendon?

-Zilla Slab achieves 82% similarity to Clarendon.
+Zilla Slab achieves a FontAlternatives similarity score of 82% compared to Clarendon.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Clarendon and its free alternatives?